Homepage

 Where Polish culture meets the world

-The Adam Mickiewicz Institute (AMI) brings Polish culture to people around the world.
+The Adam Mickiewicz Institute brings Polish culture to people around the world.
 As a state institution, we create lasting interest in Polish culture and art through strengthening the presence of Polish artists on the global stage.

 More about IAM